 Hi Shalini,

-If the amount is minimum, the amount can be waived off considering the misery condition of the person.
-The lodging of case will put both the parties in problem;
+What is the extra amount transferred to the employee wrongly?
+If the amount is minimal, it can be waived off considering the miserable condition of the person.
+Lodging a case will put both parties in a problem.

-(i) You can not blame someone for your mistake
+(i) You cannot blame someone for your mistake.

 From India, Mumbai